Artist Statement

 Kostov, Ana Bambic.
 "Renqian Yang."
 ArtAscent, Issue 10, December 2014, 8-15.

-SELECTED CATALOGUES
+SELECTED CATALOGUES AND PUBLICATIONS

 “Korea-China Ceramic Art Symposium” catalog, ye’s park ceramics art village, Icheon, South Korea, 2022